edoardodraetta/lsn_esercizi/README.md

 LSN exercise delivery.

-- [ ] comment each jupyter notebook, verbosely, in italian.
+- [ ] comment on each notebook in italian, making sure to list the relevant experimental parameters
+- [ ] trim superfluous modules from programs
+- [ ] update c++ style in old programs

 ### Instructions